MrBenC88/HiddenClassicsRPG/README.md

 - As the user, I want to be able to save my game data!
 (In a JSON!!!) [completed]
 - As the user, I want to be able to load my game data!
 (From a JSON!!!)  [completed]

-**Extra for future phase:**
-- As the user, I want to be able to collect texts and add it to my collection of texts.
-- UI elements

 **Phase 3**:*GUI*
 - Added user GUI.
 - Referenced all third party assets.